Hardware

 Digital noise configuration

-$ python ./generate.py -h
+$ python generate.py -h

-LEN [LEN ...]
+[-len LEN [LEN ...]]

 Generate configuration files for the digitalnoise entity.
-More specifically it generates: 'settings.vhd' that contains HDL constants and 'placeroute.*' that contains all timing/place/route constraints for digitalnoise (extension depending on vendor).
+More specifically it generates: 'settings.vhd' that contains

 options: